saumye-kaushik/SearchTrends/README.md

 # SearchTrends
-A Flask webapp that inputs location, dates and locations to find google search trends and uploads the file to S3
+A Flask webapp that inputs location, dates and locations to find google search trends and uploads the file to S3.

+Technologies used-
+Flask, Jinja, Python, AWS.